Degree type(s): Bachelor's

 Program offerings by location and modality are subject to change.

-Government & Political Philosophy Degree Program Overview
+Government and Political Philosophy Bachelor's Degree Program

 Faculty within the Human and Social Sciences Department are committed to providing a well-rounded course of study in the social science disciplines of American Indian studies, Anthropology, Economics, Geography, History, Political Science and Sociology.
 Our curriculum is designed to mold students into lifelong learners and leaders who serve others in their professional, family, and civic environments.